-Testimonials from Past Interns #1 I applied because I am actively considering non-academic career options after graduation.
+#1 I applied because I am actively considering non-academic career options after graduation.
 I was able to get very detailed insights into how policies are made and what the role of civil servants is in this process.
 I was really made to feel part of the team and was invited to every single meeting.
 I thoroughly enjoyed the placement and learned a lot.
 I also noticed that the type of work carried out in DWP speaks a lot more to me than some of the things at university.
 I enjoy more short-term and output-driven projects.
 I also like the more collaborative aspect in the Civil Service.
-I am very likely to apply as an analyst in DWP. #2 I wanted experience of working in the civil service.
+I am very likely to apply as an analyst in DWP.

+#2 I wanted experience of working in the civil service.
 I hoped that I would identify a future career path, as well as additional skills which I wouldn't get during my degree.
 I was very pleasantly surprised by my secondment.
 Although I expected to enjoy it, I wasn't expecting to enjoy it as much as I did, and I didn't want it to end!
 My project was interesting, rewarding and challenging but also manageable in the time I was given for it.
 It was great to see my work being used and achieving impact straight away.
 My team were amazing, and I feel very lucky to have been placed with them.
 I think it's important for PhD students to be part of a team (as PhDs can be quite isolating) and I really liked the atmosphere within the civil service.
 This scheme is a very good way to experience working for the civil service.
 I have already applied for the GORS mainstream recruitment.
-How will we be Recruiting?

 Shortlisted candidates will be invited to an interview - via MS Teams or over the telephone - to determine final selections but will not be asked to give a presentation.
 The ideal candidate needs to be able to work in a fast-paced team environment, planning and balancing multiple project tasks and communicating effectively with colleagues.
-Students should have a strong grounding in their academic discipline, but the ability to effectively operate beyond these boundaries in areas they are not specialist in.
-Interviews will focus on: Analytical and research methods; approaches to reviewing, assimilating and analysing data, evidence and information from different sources; communicating outputs to non-technical audiences.
+Students should have a strong grounding in their academic discipline, with the ability to effectively operate beyond these boundaries in areas they are not specialist in.
+Interviews will focus on: Analytical and research methods; approaches to reviewing, assimilating, and analysing data, evidence and information from different sources; communicating outputs to non-technical audiences.

-Security Restrictions

-All successful candidates will be required to undergo basic identity and DBS checks prior to the internship and will be required to provide written proof of identity including current address before commencing from January 2024 onwards.

-Working Arrangements and Location

-Interns will be fully embedded within a DWP team.
-DWP analysts work in Leeds, London, Newcastle, Manchester, Glasgow and Sheffield.
-Working from home can be arranged.
-During the internship travel and related expenses incurred in relation to the internship will be reimbursed by DWP - via the student's Home University - up to the Scheme's stated limit.
-Full terms and conditions for the internship will be included in an agreement for successful candidates.
-Applications from part-time registered students are welcomed.
-If successful, part-time students who are eligible for studentship extensions will have these applied on a part-time basis.

-Contact

-Evidence Strategy Team

-Email: evidence.strategyteam@dwp.gov.uk

-Tel: N/A